dadahcr2/reference/_pages/home.md

 - **Most recent season**: 1st=12 points, 2nd=11 points, 3rd=10 points, … 12th = 1 point
 - **Previous season**: 1st=11 points, 2nd=10 points, 3rd=9points, … 11th = 1 point
 - **Two seasons ago**: 1st=10 points, 2nd=9 points, 3rd=8points, … 10th = 1 point
 I.e. reducing by 1 point the value of each placement for every previous season.
-Accordingly, seasons played more this a year ago will not count.
+Accordingly, seasons played more than a year ago will not count.

 In table format: Points awarded according to final placement in previous seasons, where 0 was the final ranks in the last full season,  -1 is one season before, etc.
 ```